lsiemens/QBox/Documentation/UserGuide.md

   then using the "Speed" slider to fine tune the speed afterwards.

 ##### Color Wheel
+This tool is used to add a superposition of energy eigenstates to the initial state.
+The superposition is constructed by getting the user to select the probability amplitude of the individual energy eigenstates.
+The selection starts with the probability amplitude for the ground state and then after each selection it moves to the next excited state.
+The interface for selecting a probability amplitude consists of a color wheel where tapping on a point in the wheel determines the phase and magnitude of the probability amplitude.
+The differences in hue around the color wheel indicate the phase while the distance out from the center indicates the magnitude.
+One catch is that when the user has finished selecting the states it should be normalized, so in the process of selecting the states the sum of squared amplitudes must not exceed a value of one.
+To enforce this condition the wheel splits into two portions by radius, out side of this radius the wheel is switched to grayscale and tapping here does nothing.
+The radius of the selectable region of the color wheel indicates the maximum magnitude that is allowed given the previous selections.
+If the user keeps selecting states until the colored region goes to zero then the set of selections is necessarily normalized, however if the user exits the editor before this point then the set of probability amplitudes will be normalized before adding it to the initial state.

 #### 3.2.2 Running simulation
 After pressing the "Run" button the simulation will begin.
 Pressing